Welcome

 Birding Field Trips

 The Kerncrest Board of Directors meets for a planning session in August of each year.
-Below are the field trips we have tentatively scheduled for the 2023 to 2024 year.
+Below are the field trips we have tentatively scheduled for the 2024 year.
 Suggestions for field trips are always welcome as are questions about the scheduled trips.
 Contact us via email at webmaster@kerncrestaudubon.org.

-October 21 – Breakfast at Cerro Coso college
+October 19 – Breakfast at Cerro Coso college

 Why Birds Matter